photostructure/fs-metadata/README.md

   getVolumeMetadata,
 } = require("@photostructure/fs-metadata");

 // Usage is the same as the ESM example above
+// (except of course no top-level awaits!)
 ```

 ## API